 In other words, the things that you say to the right brain may mean very little to the left.

 It is a classic mistake for a yogi to try and understand an instruction aimed at the right hemisphere with the left.

-Because the nature of the body is so intricate, interconnected and immediate a lot of instructions in yoga are best spoken in right hemisphere language, it is the right hemisphere that has the ability to work more holistically where as the left will operated better on the particle level.
+Because the nature of the body is so intricate, interconnected and immediate a lot of instructions in yoga are best spoken in right hemisphere language, it is the right hemisphere that has the ability to work more holistically whereas the left will operate better on the particle level.
 The right hemisphere learns kinaesthetically through the movements of our bodies.

 The holistic and intuitive, right hemisphere, is often the best way to approach dealing with the body, breath or anything else which has to be dealt with in the non-abstract here and now sense, because what is being dealt with is too interconnected and is in a state of flux and flow to be held into conformity with views and opinions (the stuff of the left hemisphere).

 So when you are being asked for instance to ‘touch the floor with the inner edge of the big toe base’ or to ‘breathe into the lower back’ or to ‘allow your thigh bones to drop out of the way of your pelvis’, trying to get it often just makes you confused and perhaps may even eventually lead you to give up yoga, look for a new teacher or come but ignore the ‘namby-pamby’ bits.

 In backbends, for example, we are asked to pull the breast bone over, while keeping the belly firm, to draw the pelvis over to lengthen the lumbar, to suck the side ribs in and drive the back body into the front and pull the front over the back’

 You could be asked to ‘release any pressure from the brain’ in Pranayama.

 Or to visualise the breast bone ‘floating’ ...’like a buoy on a calm ocean’ as you ‘release the legs into the breath’ in a seated meditation posture.